werb210/client/replit.md

 ## System Architecture

 The application employs a client-staff separation architecture.
 The client is a frontend-only React 18 application built with Vite and TypeScript.
-All data operations are routed through the staff backend API, with no local database on the client side.
+All data operations are routed through the staff backend API, with no local database on the client side, ensuring a clear division of concerns and data integrity.

 **Technology Stack:**
 - **Frontend:** React 18, TypeScript, Vite, Tailwind CSS, shadcn/ui